tera8m4/jp-mpv-conf/README.md

 If you already have your own mpv configuration and ONLY want the mining scripts, do the following.
 - Download [mpv2anki.lua](https://raw.githubusercontent.com/kamperemu/jp-mpv-conf/refs/heads/master/scripts/mpv2anki.lua) and move it to the mpv scripts folder.
 - Download [mpv2anki.conf](https://github.com/kamperemu/jp-mpv-conf/blob/master/script-opts/mpv2anki.conf) and move it to the mpv script-opts folder.
+- Go to script-opts/mpv2anki.conf and set your anki fields and anki profile name (also set image_format to jpeg if you're on an macOS or iOS device).
 - Install [mpv_websocket](https://github.com/kuroahna/mpv_websocket).

 ### Windows